 One way of improving the sales cycle is by relying on automation.
 Using procedures like workflow automation and digital communication, you can streamline some tasks to improve your team’s efficiency.

 For instance, you can deploy project management apps like Asana and Trello to communicate with your project team.
 This way, you don’t have to send repetitive emails.
 On average, an employee spends 2.5 hours each day, sending and composing emails.
 By using an email automation tool, you will allow your sales reps to focus on more meaningful tasks like planning content strategies.

 For years now, we have witnessed the traditional business community wasting countless hours and energy into mundane tasks like data entry.
 Automation of such functions will free up hundreds of hours for the company.

 You can use this time to perform more complex tasks such as tackling customer queries, designing presentations, and following up with existing customers.

 4. Focus on highest-performing channels

 The media channels that you choose to bring your marketing strategy to life are just as important as the content you publish on these platforms.

 Today, there is an overwhelming number of media channels in the mix.
 You can’t expect to escalate your sales by marketing on every channel.
-Your budget may not cover it, and the attention span of the customer is also of the set limit.
-Plus, focusing on poor performing channels will slow your roll.
+Your budget may not cover it, and the attention span of the customer is also within the set limit.
+Plus, focusing on poor-performing channels will slow your roll.

 Spot the medium where you are likely to find a significant number of your prospects.
 So if, for instance, you get more reach via LinkedIn, you can spend more on this medium and buy premium tools to make your marketing on this platform more useful.